adambard/learnxinyminutes-docs/go.html.markdown

 Aside from a tour, [the docs](https://golang.org/doc/) contain information on how to write clean and effective Go code, package and command docs, and release history.

-The language definition itself is highly recommended.
+The [Go language specification](https://golang.org/ref/spec) itself is highly recommended.
 It's easy to read and amazingly short (as language definitions go these days.)

 You can play around with the code on [Go playground](https://play.golang.org/p/tnWMjr16Mm).
 Try to change it and run it from your browser!
 Note that you can use [https://play.golang.org](https://play.golang.org) as a [REPL](https://en.wikipedia.org/wiki/Read-eval-print_loop) to test things and code in your browser, without even installing Go.